Michelle Legge

 Simpleswap

 As such, there’s no mandatory KYC for SimpleSwap users, making it an easy option for buying and selling crypto without needing to provide your personal information in the process.
-As well as this, the interface for the platform is very straightforward, making SimpleSwap a potentially more appealing option than some decentralized exchange that take a little more getting used to.
+As well as this, the interface for the platform is very straightforward, making SimpleSwap a potentially more appealing option than some decentralized exchanges that take a little more getting used to.

 Changelly